TeMPOraL/rpi-mqtt-fb-panel/SPECIFICATION.md

     *   **Bottom Bar:** A horizontal bar at the bottom of the screen.
         *   Contains a left rounded terminator `(]`, followed by the label "MQTT STREAM" (using `TITLE_FONT`).
         *   To the right of the label, three placeholder square buttons: `[CLEAR]`, `[RELATIVE]`, `[CLOCK]` (using `BODY_FONT` for labels, distinct background colors).
-        *   The bar is completed with a right-rounded fill element `[==)`.
+        *   The bar is completed with a right rounded terminator `[)`.
         *   Bar elements typically use `LCARS_ORANGE`, with buttons having specific LCARS colors (e.g., red, blue, yellow).
 Button labels are black.
     *   **Message Display Area:** The central portion of the screen between the top and bottom bars.
 *   **Title Bar:**
-    *   The `LCARS_TITLE_TEXT` environment variable defines a general panel title, which may or may not be displayed directly depending on the specific screen layout.
-The primary visual titles are "EVENT LOG" (top bar) and "MQTT STREAM" (bottom bar label).
+    *   The `LCARS_TITLE_TEXT` environment variable defines a general panel title.
+Currently, this variable is not directly rendered on the screen; the UI uses fixed titles "EVENT LOG" (top bar) and "MQTT STREAM" (bottom bar label).
 *   **Font:**
-    *   `LCARS_FONT_PATH` (string, environment variable, if implemented): Path to a `.ttf` LCARS-style font file.
-This font will be used for titles and messages.
-(Currently, font paths are hardcoded but user has indicated they've set up an LCARS font).
+    *   `LCARS_FONT_PATH` (string, environment variable): Path to a `.ttf` LCARS-style font file.
+This font is used for titles and messages.
+Fallback mechanisms are in place if the specified font is not found.
     *   `TITLE_FONT` and `BODY_FONT` are used for different UI text elements.
 *   **Colors:** A predefined LCARS color palette is used (e.g., oranges, blues, creams, specific button colors).
 Key colors are defined as constants in the script.
 *   **Message Area (3-Column Layout):**